About Outdoor Truths Circle Events.

 What is a circle event?

-It’s an event where there are less than 20 men because much of our interaction is around a dinner table, a cornhole board, in a hunting blind, on a golf course, or in a boat.
+It’s an event where there are only 12 men because much of our interaction is around a dinner table, a cornhole board, in a hunting blind, on a golf course, or in a boat.
 These events either start on a Thursday or Friday, and they end on Sunday morning.
 These are the foundation characteristics of circle events.
-Twenty men or less and no more than 3 nights.
+Twelve men and no more than 3 nights.

 Why do you call them circle events?

 Because we believe the greatest spiritual growth happens in circles and not in rows.